rrcordero/WebOperator/README.md

 # WebOperator
 Weblogic Operator
-Creation of Empty Weblogic Domain in container with Cluster and Servers.
+Creation of Empty Weblogic Domain.
-Array to create DataSources and Application Deploy.
+My build contains script to run it and Python script to create one Cluster with the Servers, Array to create Multiples DataSources and Application Deploy.